bjames/ntn/raw/automation_config.md

 author: Brandon James
 ---

-# How I Automate - Script Configuration using YAML

 In the past when I was using TCL/Expect as my primary automation language, I would do most of my configuration within the script itself and then I'd just have the script grab a list of devices from a text document.
 Lately, I've been using YAML to provide both my list of devices and to configure various parameters within the script itself.

 ### The YAML file